 • Capacious and speculative visions of knowledge making practices that reimagine the impact and focus of qualitative inquiry;

 • Intersectionality and how thinking with critical perspective in inquiry can promote more equitable outcomes.

 These themes serve as a guide for submissions but are not exhaustive and the congress committee welcomes submissions that cover a breadth of topics.
 We aim to create an affirmative and generative space for all to share their research and hope that this will encourage new potentials for resistance and change.
 We welcome abstracts from researchers at all stages of their careers including Doctoral, Masters and Undergraduate students.
 This conference will be predominantly face to face but aims to have a hybrid strand running through it.
 Currently we are investigating the possibility of live streaming (and recording) the keynote sessions.
 There will also be possibilities for submitted posters to be digitised and made available during the conference and presenters will be invited to submit a full paper that will be made into a digitised volume of conference proceedings.
 In addition, we are planning a number of online warm up events in the latter half of 2022, further details to follow.

 • Tuesday, January 10th, 2023 - Pre-congress workshops and drinks reception.
 There will be 4 workshops which will repeat in the morning and afternoon.

 • Wednesday, 11th January 2023 – Friday 13th January 2023 – Main congress events programme finishing at 1p.m. on Friday.

 Further information to follow.
-We will be building an online congress site which will provide more information on the events, types of submission, congress programme, registration details, key notes and workshops leads.
-Once this is under construction it will be shared with you.
+An online congress site has been built and is in constant development: https://ecqi2023.projects.portsmouthuni.ac.uk .
+It will provide more information on the events, types of submission, congress programme, registration details, key notes and workshops leads.
 We look forward to welcoming you to Portsmouth!

 The Congress committee